 See our Contemporary Section in our gallery to see some of the more unusual designs that we have helped to create.

-Another of the main benefits of SIPs construction is the knowledge that a home constructed using SIPs can be put up as much as 60 percent faster than a traditionally constructed building.
+Another of the main benefits of SIPs construction is the knowledge that a home constructed using SIPs can be erected as much as 60 percent faster than a traditionally constructed building.

 Because of the increased building speed, on-site labour costs can be dramatically reduced.
 Labourers will be on site for less time and it is possible to construct during incliment periods.
 Using SIPs also cuts out the need to use contract bricklayers to construct the inner leaf required in a traditional build.

 A SIPs roof structure does not require roof trusses and will provide an open, habitable warm room in the roof.
 This can allow a three bedroom house to be turned into a five bedroom house on the same size plot.

 See our Gallery for examples of Room in the Roof Construction.

 A SIPs structure has a lightweight shell (approximately 25Kg/m2) and therefore does not need heavy foundation design - it also makes them easy to handle and quick to assemble on site.